New Love: 1910: World Out of Kilter

 “New Love: 1910: World Out of Kilter” is produced as part a ten part cycle of multidisciplinary works by Tony Whitfield entitled This Dancerie and explores critical moments in queer life: the moment when one realizes that one’s desire is different from other’s and the first time one acts upon that desire.

-New Love: 1910: World Out of Kilter will be a performance event of roughly 80 minutes, for presentation in Paris and New York.
-Currently New Love: 1910: World Out of Kilter is scheduled for presentation at LaMaMa ETC, New York's landmark avant-garde theater venue on May 10 - 12, as a featured work in LaMaMa Moves, an annual festival of post-modern movement based performances.
+New Love: 1910: World Out of Kilter will be a performance event of roughly 60 minutes, for presentation in Paris and New York.
+Currently New Love: 1910: World Out of Kilter is scheduled for presentation at LaMaMa ETC, New York's landmark avant-garde theater venue on May 11,12 and 13 as a featured work in LaMaMa Moves, an annual festival of post-modern movement based performances.

-New Love: 1910: World Out of Kilter is a collaboratively developed work-in-progress between Whitfield and a diverse group of composers and musicians including William Basinski, Kurt Hoffman and Meg Reichardt of Les Chauds Lapins, Pat Irwin, and Faith Whitfield, as well as performers, videographers and designers who will shape versions of the evening length piece for presentations in New York and in Paris.
+New Love: 1910: World Out of Kilter is a collaboratively developed work-in-progress between Whitfield and a diverse group of composers and musicians including Andrew Alden and William Basinski as well as performers, videographers and designers who will shape versions of the evening length piece for presentations in New York and in Paris.

 “Recently, I had a realization about an aspect of what is so upsetting to me about our current American focus on “sexual misconduct.”
 It suddenly occured to me that I was raised believing that all gay sexual activity was “sexual misconduct” and that I never learned what accepted queer interaction looks like so in all of the current discussions I fight overwhelming suspicions of my own guilt.
 That is jarring and deeply disturbing because I had come to believe that I was beyond feeling shame about my desire….I think, somehow, this realization is central to what New Love: 1910: A World Out of Kilter needs to dive into" TW.